 - I'm a UW student, but I want to take some classes at another school and transfer them back to UW.
 Can I do that?

-- My UW transcript lists my History courses from other schools as HIST 1XX, 2XX, etc. What does this mean?
+- My UW transcript lists my History courses from other schools as HSTRY 1XX, 2XX, etc. What does this mean?

 - I think my History class taken at another school should count towards the Broad US, Broad Europe, or Non-Western requirement.
 What should I do?